denten-books/plain-text/1-chapter.md

 Turing's words, "the machine can effectively remember some of the symbols which it has 'seen' (scanned) previously" [@turing_computable_1937, 231].
 The machine's "behavior" is therefore determined by its initial configuration (in the arrangement of tape and scanning apparatus) plus the scanned symbol.

+We imagine then a device not unlike a telegraph or a film projector, which ingests reels of tape.
+But unlike telegraphs or film projectors, the ingested symbolic representation becomes effectively, by definition, a part of the machine's internal configuration.
+Remember that in constructing his contraption, Turing has a human in mind.
+A child in the process of reading or doing mathematics similarly "ingests" symbols.
+These symbols really do become a part of the mental apparatus, affecting a change in brain states on some real and empirically observable neurological level.
+Turing's machine is capable of similar internalization.

-The Turing machine is therefore a machine capable of internalizing symbolic representation.
-In a sense, it transforms software (symbol) into hardware (configuration).
-If the machine "reads," it reads in the Platonic sense in that does not merely *scan over* the symbols or recite them blindly, in the way Socrates is worried about rote recitation in *Phaedrus*.
-Rather it becomes "aware."
+Where the child converts symbol into brain states, the machine transforms software (symbol) into hardware (configuration).
+The machine does not just scan, it "reads" in the Platonic sense.
+It internalizes and becomes "aware."
 Consider by contrast the action of a film projector.
 Unlike a Turing machine, the projector does not internalize film reels.
-The film reel leaves nothing behind as it leaves the apparatus.[^ln1-reading]
+The film reel passes through without leaving a trace on the mechanism.[^ln1-reading]

 In addition to "reading," Turing's machine must be able to write.
 Turing wrote that "in some configurations in which the scanned square is blank (*i.e.* bears